miikaah/musa/README.md

 ### fix

 - fix: Do not allow duplicate indices in random find
-- fix: Do not allow empty string to nullify random find state in Search when navigating from and back to Search
 - fix: Make cover not jump

 #### Cross platform